 Identifying and Targeting Emerging Markets

-For instance, if a coffee chain wants to open new stores, it could use location intelligence to analyze where people already engage with similar products, which neighborhoods have high foot traffic, or where competition is scarce.
-By choosing expansion locations more strategically, businesses can grow their customer base in a targeted, efficient manner.
+For example, a coffee chain could use location intelligence to examine where people already consume related goods, which areas have high foot traffic, or where little competition is available if it wants to launch new stores.
+Selecting expansion sites more strategically allows companies to increase their customer base in a focused, efficient way.

 Creating Hyper-Localized Marketing Campaigns